GilangSatriya/data-science-portfolio/README.md

 # Data Science Portfolio

 ## Instructions for Running Python Notebooks Locally
-1. Install dependencies using requirements.txt.
-2. Run notebooks as usual by using a jupyter notebook server, Vscode etc.
+1. Run notebooks as usual by using a jupyter notebook server, Vscode etc.

 ## Contents